rehypejs/rehype-format/readme.md

 ### `rehype().use(format[, options])`

-Format white-space in the processed tree.
+Format white space in the processed tree.

-*   Collapse all white-space (to a single space or newline)
+*   Collapse all white space (to a single space or newline)
-*   Remove unneeded white-space
+*   Remove unneeded white space
 *   Inject needed newlines and indentation
 *   Indent previously collapsed newlines properly

-All superfluous white-space is removed.
+All superfluous white space is removed.
 However, as newlines are kept (and later properly indented), your code will still line-wrap as expected.